 The Way Christopher Anderson Sees the World Is Amazing

-His subsequent book projects include Son, a series of photos capturing his wife and young child while his own father grew ill with cancer, and Capitolio, a documentation of popular unrest in Caracas during the time of Chavez.
+His subsequent book projects include Son, a series of photos capturing his wife and young child as his own father grew ill with cancer, and Capitolio, which documents unrest in Caracas during the time of Chavez.

 I had a chat with him about how he sees himself and how that's changed over his career.